mutanabbi/chewy/README.md

          echo "X-Chewy-AddonFile: $i" >> ObiWanHelper.cmake \
       done

-Note the variable `i` above contains a directory name as soon a a filename: `jedi-stuff/elegan-lightsaber.in`
+Note the variable `i` above contains a directory name as soon as a filename: `jedi-stuff/elegan-lightsaber.in`

 At last, you have to give some descriptions for your modules: